UPPMAX/programming_formalisms/docs/literature/README.md

 - `[Dijkstra, 1970]` Notes On Structured Programming, T.H. - Report 70-WSK-03,Second edition April 1970

+- `[Erdogmus and Morisio, 2005]` Erdogmus, Hakan, Maurizio Morisio, and Marco Torchiano.
+"On the effectiveness of the test-first approach to programming."
+IEEE Transactions on software Engineering 31.3 (2005): 226-237.

 - `[Forsgren et al., 2018]` Forsgren, Nicole, Jez Humble, and Gene Kim.
   Accelerate: The science of lean software and devops:
   Building and scaling high performing technology organizations.